-Brother is a company that produces printers that closely fit the needs of a small business, whether you're working from home or in a small office.
-They focus on laser printers, which help you maximize your page yields, which is great if you're printing out a lot of forms.
-They also have a couple of inkjet printers available, so it's easy to add a splash of color to graphs.
-Overall, they maintain quick print speeds so that you can get your report out the door as quickly as possible.
+Brother is a company that produces printers that closely fit the needs of small businesses, whether working from home or in a small office.
+They focus on laser printers, which help you maximize page yields and are great if you print out forms.
+They have a small lineup of color inkjet printers that use a hybrid between a supertank and a traditional cartridge system, so adding a splash of color to graphs is easy.
+Overall, they maintain quick print speeds so you can get your report out the door as quickly as possible.

 Brother makes well-built printers with a straightforward design.
-They mostly focus on laser printers that are suited for office use, so you can expect that their products have a quick print speed as well as high page yields.
-They also make monochrome printers, which are better suited for people who primarily need to print off documents rather than to scan multiple pages at a time.
-That said, they also make a couple of color inkjet printers, which are great if you want to add a splash of color to your quarterly report.
+They mostly focus on laser printers suited for office use, so you can expect that their products have a quick print speed and high page yields.
+They also make monochrome printers better suited for those who primarily need to print off documents rather than scan multiple pages at a time.
+They also make a couple of color inkjet printers, which are great if you want to add a splash of color to your quarterly report.

-Brother is a well-known brand that offers practical and efficient business solutions in the form of their printers.
-They tend to produce sturdy and well-built printers that have high page yields at an affordable cost, and their ink or toner cartridges tend to need replacing less.
-However, their ink or toner cartridges tend to be a bit more expensive than their competitors, and they don't usually have Bluetooth support, which can be a little disappointing if you have multiple people sharing a printer.
+Brother is a well-known brand that offers practical and efficient business solutions through its printer lineups.
+They tend to produce sturdy and well-built printers with high page yields at an affordable cost, and their ink or toner cartridges need replacing less.
+However, their ink or toner cartridges are more expensive than those of their competitors.
+Their printers also don't usually have Bluetooth support; this can be disappointing if multiple people share a printer.